dan050100/Image-Processing/README.md

 # Image-Processing-Tasks

-A range of tasks relating to global and local image enhancement.
+A range of tasks using MATLAB, relating to global and local image enhancement.